 - compliance with drug control regulations

-- enhanced security access prevents supplies loss and drug diversion
+- Enhanced security access prevents supply loss and drug diversion

 The ideal combination – clinician lead but managed by pharmacists

 There is strong feedback from hospitals using dispensing cabinets in the surgery setting, that use of automated dispensing technology makes accurate dispensing a simpler, easier task.